 Immigration and naturalization/citizenship records are kept by:

-However, only historical records are available, mainly for geneological research purposes.
-At the USCIS home page click on the History and Geneology link for details on requesting those records.
+However, only historical records are available, mainly for genealogical research purposes.
+At the USCIS home page click on the History and Genealogy link for details on requesting those records.

 The National Archive also has searchable online databases of some historical immigration records.